-In addition, lithium-ion battery shipments on cargo aircrafts are subject to new packaging standards and safety measure provisions.
+In addition, lithium-ion battery shipments on cargo aircraft are subject to new packaging standards and safety measure provisions.
 These include:

-- Lithium ion cells and batteries must be offered for transport at a state of charge (SoC) not exceeding 30% of their rated design capacity.
-Cells at a SoC of greater than 30% may only be shipped with the approval of the State of Origin and the State of the Operator under the written conditions established by authorities.
+- Lithium-ion cells and batteries must be offered for transport at a state of charge (SoC) not exceeding 30% of their rated design capacity.
+Cells at an SoC of greater than 30% may only be shipped with the approval of the State of Origin and the State of the Operator under the written conditions established by authorities.

 - All packages must bear the designated “Cargo Aircraft Only” label in addition to the other marks and labels required by the Regulations.
 The Cargo Aircraft Only label must be clearly visible or affixed on the outside of the cargo overpack.

 - A shipper is not permitted to offer for transport more than one package in any single consignment.